 Fremont once used to be its own city, but was annexed into the city of Seattle in the late 1800s.
 You can still sense a bit of that individuality here, with its carefree, quirky vibe.

-Some of the other public art pieces of note are the giant 53-foot rocket sculpture and Vladimir Lenin sculpture at 36th Street and Evanston Avenue North, and the aforementioned “center of the universe” sign at North Fremont Avenue and North 35th Street.
+- Check out the public art: Fremont is known for its public art pieces.
+Some of the other notable works are the giant 53-foot rocket sculpture and Vladimir Lenin sculpture at 36th Street and Evanston Avenue North, and the aforementioned “center of the universe” sign at North Fremont Avenue and North 35th Street.

-If you spend part of your 2 days in Seattle on a Sunday, you absolutely must check out the Fremont Sunday Market!
-This is Seattle’s answer to a European style market, with over 200 vendors selling street food, antiques, vintage clothes, handmade jewelry, crafts, and more.
+- Fremont Sunday Market: This is Seattle’s answer to a European style market, with over 200 vendors selling street food, antiques, vintage clothes, handmade jewelry, crafts, and more.
 The market has been run since 1900, and is continually held year-round.
 A great spot to shop for some unique local souvenirs, and to support local businesses!

 Gas Works Park